talhabayburtlu/issue-tracking-system/README.md

 **A platform designed for agile organizations to track their progress built with centralized cloud microservice architecture.**

 The architecture includes a discovery service where other microservices can register themselves and communicate through registry.
 A gateway is placed to distribute incoming requests to proper microservices.
 With the help of keycloak integration, ITS users and projects are managed through keycloak panel.
-Finally, the management of issue tracking mechanisms are implemented in issue tracking service.
+The management of issue tracking mechanisms are implemented in issue tracking service.

-ITS has the capability of the applied best practices like:
+ITS applied these practices in software development:
 * Microservice architecture with cloud gateway
 * Command based design for business logic implementation
 * Messaging systems like Kafka used between services for asynchronous operations